mohamedCarte/ResetCountriesApi/README.md

 the challenge is to integrate with the [REST Countries API](https://restcountries.com) to pull country data and display it like in the designs.

-Your users should be able to:
+users should be able to:

 - See all countries from the API on the homepage
 - Search for a country using an `input` field